EU's Juncker promises tough stance on arbitration in U.S. talks

 STRASBOURG France The European Commission's incoming president promised on Wednesday a tough stance on the most divisive part of a proposed EU-U.S. free-trade deal, appointing his deputy to ensure the final deal limits the power of multinationals.

-European consumer and environmental groups say the mechanism for settling disputes would allow multinationals to bully the EU's 28 governments into doing their bidding regardless of environmental, labour and food laws.
+European consumer and environmental groups say the mechanism for settling disputes would allow multinationals to bully the EU's 28 governments into doing their bidding regardless of environmental, labor and food laws.

 Germany's economy minister also opposes the inclusion of special provisions to protect investors.